SwayRider/data-pipeline/README.md

 **L1 and L2** use a raw osmium export: `urban.pbf → urban.geojson` via `osmium export` with
 `config/osmium-export-urban.json`.
 The export selects polygon and multipolygon geometries with `landuse=residential`, `landuse=commercial`, or `landuse=industrial`.
-No post-processing is applied; the raw OSM polygons are written directly to `urban.geojson` and then simplified with the rest of the layer stack.
+Urban polygons are then post-processed in Step 3 (after highway label extraction) by converting MultiPolygon geometries to individual Polygon features — this ensures each urban area renders as a single feature.

 No `landuse` attribute is preserved in the output.
 All urban areas render as a single class;
 map styles must not filter the urban layer by `landuse`.